kratman/LICHEM_QMMM/README.md

 ```
  const bool Jokes = 1; //Print humorous comments
 ```
-and then recompiling the code.
+and then compiling the code.

 ### Testing